renovatebot/renovate/docs/usage/config-overview.md

 But if you have configured `RENOVATE_CONFIG_FILE` and the path you specified is not found then Renovate will error and exit, because it assumes you have a configuration problem.
 If the file is found but cannot be parsed then Renovate will also error and exit.

-Global config files can be `.js` or `.json` files.
+Global config files can be `.js` or `.json` or `.yaml` files, and must accordingly be formatted using JavaScript, JSON or YAML syntax.
 You may use synchronous or asynchronous methods inside a `.js` file, including even to fetch config information from remote hosts.

 #### Environment config

-Global config can be defined using environment variables.
+Most config options can be set using environment variables.
-The config options that you can use in environment variables all have the prefix `RENOVATE_`.
+The environment variable name is usual found by adding the prefixing `RENOVATE_` to the config option name in all-uppercase.
+(This prefix can be changed by setting the environment variable `ENV_PREFIX`.)
 For example, `RENOVATE_PLATFORM=gitlab` is the same as setting `"platform": "gitlab"` in File config.

-Usually there's a clear mapping from configuration option name to the corresponding Environment config name.
-But we recommend you still check the documentation for the field `env` for each option to make sure.
+As some environment variable names differ from the usual pattern, we recommend you still check the `env` field of the documentation for each config option to make sure.
-If the configuration option lacks a `env` field, the config option also lacks a Environment config variable name.
+If the configuration option lacks a `env` field, that config option may lack the facility to be configured by environment variable.

+The values assigned to the environment variables may be strings, numbers, booleans, or stringified JSON.
+If using stringified JSON then be careful to use appropriate escaping.
+Key names should be quoted using double quotes, as these are JSON strings.
+If environment variables are being set from a shell console or shell script, it is generally simplest to wrap the entire stringified JSON in single quotes to prevent the shell interpreter from parsing (and removing) the escaping.
+If the environment variables are being set from a file (such as a docker env-file or in a Kubernetes manifest YAML) then those outermost single-quotes should be removed, otherwise renovate may interpret the entire value as a single string instead of interpreting it as a JSON compound object.

 A special case for Environment config is the `RENOVATE_CONFIG` "meta" config option.
+This is intended to allow passing the entire complex config through the value of a single environment variable.
+It can also be used to set config options that have no individual corresponding environment variable.
 The `RENOVATE_CONFIG` option accepts a stringified full config, for example: `RENOVATE_CONFIG={"platform":"gitlab","onboarding":false}`.
 Any additional Environment config variables take precedence over values in `RENOVATE_CONFIG`.